What To Expect

 Many pets will have to undergo surgery at some point in their lives.
-As a pet owner, you want your companion to receive the best possible surgical care in a state-of-the-art, safe, and comfortable environment.
-Our veterinarians and technicians understand these concerns, and we understand how stressful a major surgical procedure can be for both you and your dog or cat.
+As a pet owner, you want your companion to receive the best possible surgery care in a state-of-the-art, safe, and comfortable environment.
+Our veterinarians and technicians understand these concerns, and we understand how stressful a major surgical procedure can be for both you and pet.

 The Veterinarians at the Animal Clinic of Billings are experienced in performing a wide variety of both routine and advanced surgical procedures in dogs and cats.
 These include soft tissue procedures, orthopedic procedures, and dental procedures.

 Our caring team of veterinarians and technicians treat every patient with the highest level of care throughout every surgical procedure.
 Our highly skilled veterinarians place the utmost emphasis on pain management before, during, and after surgery to ensure your dog or cat is comfortable and safe throughout the entire process.
 Using advanced medical equipment, your pet’s vital signs are monitored by our well-trained technicians and veterinarians throughout their surgery and post-operative recovery.

 Our veterinary hospital features a modern surgical suite, where our veterinarians perform surgeries with the safety and comfort of our patients as our top priority.
 Our veterinarians have years of experience in advanced veterinary surgery procedures and offer their expertise with both precision and compassion.

 For any pet that may require surgery, a physical exam and surgical consultation are the first step, enabling the surgeon to determine whether surgery is the best treatment, and, if so, which procedure will achieve the best outcome.
 In some situations, the surgeon may order x-rays or other imaging studies to properly plan the surgery.
 During the consultation, the surgeon will also discuss the prognosis, recovery process, and necessary post-operative care.